'Meghan's Miracle' Inspires Many

 Meghan Salter is 8 years old.
 She can’t eat or even breathe on her own.
 She cannot speak.
 But without saying a word, she’s brought thousands of people back to prayer and fasting and souls to Jesus Christ.

-“It’s a very powerful and beautiful story of faith,” explains Audrey Sommers, who produced Stories of Faith: Meghan’s Miracle, which aired on EWTN Aug.
-15. “Meghan brings people to the faith and she brings people to prayer.”
+“It’s a very powerful and beautiful story of faith,” explains Audrey Sommers, who produced Stories of Faith: Meghan’s Miracle, which airs on EWTN Aug.
+15 at 3 and 6pm (Eastern).
+“Meghan brings people to the faith and she brings people to prayer.”

-People in Michigan saw Meghan’s story on the Archdiocese of Detroit’s cable TV station, but recently EWTN viewers had the chance to see it.
+People in Michigan saw Meghan’s story on the Archdiocese of Detroit’s cable TV station, but now viewers everywhere will get the chance to see it.
 “It brings tears of joy to people who see it,” Sommers says.
 “It is an inspirational story which will hopefully draw throngs of people to the faith and renew the faith of Catholics who see it, because when they see it, they’ll say, ‘How do the Salters manage to do this?’
 It’s because of their belief in Church teachings and right to life and their faith in God.
 Even when caring for Meghan 24-7, they have so much joy.”

 That caring began two months after Meghan was born to Mike and Ellen Salter.
 Her sisters Lauren and Shannon and brother Michael are today 17, 12 and 15 respectively.